 When produced fluid and gas enters the casing from the reservoir via the perforations below the pump, it exhibits a pressure drop that causes gas to break out of the solution and rise towards the surface in the casing.
 With the increased flow area of the Slimline® design between the anchor OD and the casing ID (+244% over the standard anchor), the gas is able to be produced up the casing / tubing annulus rather than through the sucker rod pump where it creates the problems mentioned above.
 The standard tubing anchor catcher is a “choke-point,” causing restrictive turbulent flow.
-In contrast, the Slimline from TechTAC®, with its tapered design and smaller diameter, allows for a laminar flowpath.
+In contrast, the Slimline® from TechTAC®, with its tapered design and smaller diameter, allows for a laminar flowpath.

 Gas locking is a common and challenging issue in the oil and gas industry that can have significant consequences for production rates and operating costs.
 Understanding the causes and consequences of gas locking is essential for oil producers to implement effective mitigation strategies.
 Among several possible solutions – from gas injection to costly workovers – one of the most cost-effective ways to mitigate gas locking in SRP systems is by deploying a Slimline® TAC from TechTAC®.
-The Slimline’s unique design dramatically increases flow-by capacity, which virtually eliminates gas locking by directing gas around the anchor instead of through the pump.
+The Slimline’s unique design dramatically increases flow-by capacity, which reduces the occurrence of gas locking by directing gas around the anchor instead of through the pump.
 By minimizing the frequency and impact of gas locking, production companies can significantly reduce cost, increase run time and increase the production of oil well operations.